PRodriguez19/Intro-to-shell/lessons/02_week2_mmg232_writing_files.md

 ## Homework Assignment #4 (40 points)

-### **Please note that you will have until next class (Monday, January 30th - 11:59PM) to submit this assignment.
+### **Please note that you will have until next class (Friday, February 3rd - 11:59PM) to submit this assignment.
 Late submissions will not be accepted.**

 ### Directions for Students:
 Open a new Microsoft Word Document and submit two screenshot (Part A and Part B).
 The first four lines of your document should contain the following: